 My work has appeared or is forthcoming in the American Political Science Review, British Journal of Political Science, and Journal of Conflict Resolution.

-A number of media outlets have covered my work, including The New York Times, The New York Review of Books, BBC World Service, The Wall Street Journal, TIME, Reuters, the Independent, the Daily Mail, IRIN, The Daily Star (Lebanon), and Vox.
+A number of media outlets have covered my research, including The New York Times, The New York Review of Books, and The Economist.